0-vortex/twitch-changelog-parser/README.md

 ### 2019‑03‑14

-<p><a href="https://dev.twitch.tv/docs/api/webhooks-reference">Websub</a>: Updated documentation to make it clear that the order of query parameters matters.</p>
+<p>Websub: Updated documentation to make it clear that the order of query parameters matters.</p>

 <p><a href="https://dev.twitch.tv/docs/extensions/monetization">Bits</a>: Small edits to documentation, for clarity.</p>